 Uncommon Keywords on Customer Service Specialist Resumes

-Employer job listings tend to list Lead Generation, Sales and Marketing, Sales Experience, Marketing Strategy, Customer Service Sales, Telecommunications, Host/Hostess, Hospitality, Relationship Management or Customer Retention as requirements in Customer Service Specialist job descriptions; however, candidates mention them far less frequently on their resumes.
-If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Customer Service Specialist position may help you stand out more to hiring managers.
+Employer job listings tend to list Innovation as requirements in Customer Service Specialist job descriptions; however, candidates mention them far less frequently on their resumes.
+If you possess this experience, including this keyword prominently on your resume when applying for a Customer Service Specialist position may help you stand out more to hiring managers.

 Common Keywords on Customer Service Specialist Resumes

 Both employer job listings and resumes from people who’ve held the position of Customer Service Specialist tend to always include skills and requirements found in this list.
-Whether you’ve only got Customer Relationship Management, Product Knowledge, Business Management or Account Management in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got SAP, Proactive, Customer Service, Communication Skills, Auto Delivery, CRM, Collaboration, MS Office, Detail Oriented, Compliance, Accuracy, Documentation, Technical, Problem Solving Skills or Troubleshooting in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Customer Service Specialist.

 Uncommon Keywords on Customer Service Specialist Job Descriptions

-Employer job listings infrequently list Inbound Calls, Data Entry, Outbound Calling, Receptionist, Business Administration or Social Media as important skills or qualifications in Customer Service Specialist job descriptions.
+Employer job listings infrequently list English Speaking, Outlook, Account Management, Multi Tasking, Database, Scheduling, Invoicing, Accountable or Data Entry as important skills or qualifications in Customer Service Specialist job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Customer Service Specialist position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Customer Relationship Management, Product Knowledge, Business Management and Account Management.
+The most common important skills required by employers are SAP, Proactive, Customer Service, Communication Skills, Auto Delivery, CRM and Collaboration.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Customer Service Specialist, suggesting that having these keywords on a resume are important for success as a Customer Service Specialist.
-Additionally, employer Customer Service Specialist job descriptions list Lead Generation as a desirable experience, even though Lead Generation appears 7.42 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.
+Additionally, employer Customer Service Specialist job descriptions list Innovation as a desirable experience, even though Innovation appears 3.76 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Inbound Calls, Data Entry, Outbound Calling, Receptionist, Business Administration and Social Media may be something to reconsider.
-These 6 terms appear 2.79, 3.29, 3.33, 4.08, 4.52 and 4.65 times less frequently, respectively, than in job descriptions for a Customer Service Specialist position.
+Our analysis suggests that highlighting too prominently terms like English Speaking, Outlook, Account Management, Multi Tasking, Database, Scheduling and Invoicing may be something to reconsider.
+These 7 terms appear 2.03, 2.09, 2.11, 2.35, 2.64, 2.74 and 3.65 times less frequently, respectively, than in job descriptions for a Customer Service Specialist position.
 This implies that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Customer Service Specialist.
 Make sure to include a strong showing for the following keywords on your resume: